Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 User registration form

-Once you have customized your form, visit the Settings » User Registration tab in the form builder and scroll down to the ‘User Activation & Login’ section.
+Once you have customized your form, visit the Settings » User Registration tab and scroll down to the ‘User Activation & Login’ section.

 Next, you can also customize the account activation email that will be sent to users.